-Starting with v2021.1, the Elixhauser Comorbidity Software Refined for ICD-10-CM can be applied to both inpatient and outpatient data.7 However, there are some key differences in the ICD-10-CM Coding Guidelines8 between these two settings of care that are important to note:
+The Elixhauser Comorbidity Software Refined for ICD-10-CM can be applied to both inpatient and outpatient data.10 However, there are some key differences in the ICD-10-CM Coding Guidelines11 between these two settings of care that are important to note:

 - Principal or first-listed diagnosis - In inpatient data, the term principal diagnosis is used (Section II).
 The principal diagnosis is defined as "that condition established after study to be chiefly responsible for occasioning the admission of the patient to the hospital for care (Section II)." - In outpatient data, the term first-listed diagnosis is used in lieu of principal diagnosis (Section IV.A).
 The instructions specify to list first the ICD-10-CM code for the diagnosis, condition, problem, or other reason for encounter/visit shown in the medical record to be chiefly responsible for the services provided.
 In some cases, the first-listed diagnosis may be a symptom when a diagnosis has not been established (confirmed) by the provider (Section IV.G).
-For ambulatory surgery, code the diagnosis for which the surgery was performed (Section IV.N). - Secondary diagnoses - Secondary diagnoses should indicate additional conditions that affect patient care in terms of requiring clinical evaluation, therapeutic treatment, diagnostic
+For ambulatory surgery, code the diagnosis for which the surgery was performed (Section IV.N).